Botataung Pagoda

 The Botataung Kyaik De Att Pagoda (ဗိုလ်တထောင်ကျိုက်ဒေးအပ်ဆံတော်ရှင်စေတီတော် /my/; also spelled Botahtaung; literally "1000 military officers") is a famous pagoda located in downtown Yangon, Myanmar, near the Yangon river.
-The pagoda was first built by the Mon around the same time as was Shwedagon Pagoda—according to local belief, over 2500 years ago, and was known as Kyaik-de-att in Mon language.
-The pagoda is hollowed within, and houses what is believed to be a sacred hair of Gautama Buddha.
+The pagoda was first built by the Mon people around the same time as the Shwedagon Pagoda—according to local belief, over 2,500 years ago, and was known as Kyaik-de-att in Mon language.
+The pagoda is hollowed within, and houses what is believed to be a sacred hair of The Buddha.

-The Botataung Pagoda was destroyed during World War II, and was rebuilt after the war.
+The Botataung Pagoda was destroyed during World War II and was rebuilt after the war.

 History

 According to Burmese tradition, it was on a hillock at this site that one thousand military officers of the king were drawn up as a guard of honor to welcome the landing in Burma of the relics of the Buddha brought over from India more than two thousand years ago.
 An account from ancient histories of the building of the Pagoda states that the Buddhist king Sihadipa gave one of his ministers a sacred hair from the Buddha's head and two body relics and this minister, renowned for his goodness and faith, consulted a famous religious leader and, on his advice, chose the Botataung Mount on the bank of Yangon River at a distance one thousand tars (7,000 cubits) in a south-easterly direction from the Shwedagon Pagoda and there enshrined the sacred relics.